lingeringsocket/shlurd/docs/readme.md

 A customer's order must be a beverage.
 A customer's catchphrase must be an spc-string.

-A cappuccino is a kind of beverage.
+A cappuccino or a latte is a kind of beverage.
 A cappuccino's size must be small or large.

-A latte is a kind of beverage.
 A latte's size may be huge.

-Luigi is a customer.
+There is a cappuccino and a latte.

+Luigi and Mario are customers.
 Luigi's catchphrase is "Letsa go!"
-There is a cappuccino.
+Mario's catchphrase is "Itsa me, Mario!"

 The cappuccino is Luigi's order.
 The cappuccino is large.

-Mario is a customer.
-Mario's catchphrase is "Itsa me, Mario!"
-There is a latte.
 The latte is Mario's order.
 The latte is huge.
 ```